bhushangy/5th-Sem-Scripting-Languages-Lab/README.md

 Submitted to : Dr. Mydhili K Nair (Faculty Coordinator)

-##List of programs
+#List of programs

 ## Part B

-1 a) Introduction to Python: Read a list of elements.
-Create a new list having all the elements minus the
-    duplicates (Use functions).
+1)  Introduction to Python: Read a list of elements.
+Create a new list having all the elements minus the duplicates (Use functions).
 Use one-line comprehensions of create a new list of even numbers.
 Create another list reversing the elements.
-1 b) Write a python program to count the frequency of words in a given file.
+1)  Write a python program to count the frequency of words in a given file.
-1 c) Read a list of numbers.
-Uses a recursive function to find the maximum of
+1)  Read a list of numbers.
+Uses a recursive function to find the maximum of numbers.
-    numbers.

 2) Introduction to Python Functions: Write a temperature converter python